 Very preliminary in vitro and animal studies have shown that inhibiting GPR55 signaling produces antitumor effects.
 (9)

 - Helps you keep anandamide in your system longer, making you feel less anxious and depressed, and relieving pain.

 - Activates 5-HT1A receptors, which help you secrete more “feel good” hormones, like endorphin, serotonin and oxytocin.

-- Blocks GPR55 signaling, which slows down the growth and migration of certain cancers.
+- Blocks GPR55 signaling, which might slow down the growth and migration of certain cancers.

 How long does it take for CBD to take effect?